intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 engineering community as well as standards documents.
 RFCs are available free of charge to anyone via the Internet.
 As described in {{RFC8700}}, RFCs have been published continually since 1969.

-The overall framework for the RFC Series and the RFC Editor function is described in {{RFC8729}} and is updated by this document.
+The overall framework for the RFC Series and the RFC Editor Function is described in {{RFC8729}} and is updated by this document, which defines version 3 of the RFC Editor Model.

-The processes and organizational models for publication of RFCs have changed significantly over the years.
-Most recently, in 2009
-{{RFC5620}} defined the RFC Editor Model (Version 1) and in 2012
-{{RFC6635}} defined the RFC Editor Model (Version 2), since modified slightly in 2020 by {{RFC8728}}.

-This document reflects experience gained with version 1 and version 2 of the Model, and therefore describes version 3 of the Model while remaining consistent with {{RFC8729}}.

-In 2020, following meetings led by the RFC Series Editor in 2019, the IAB formed an open program to conduct a community discussion and consensus process for the further evolution of the RFC Editor model.
-Under the auspices of this program, the community considered changes that would increase transparency and community input regarding the definition of policies for the RFC Series as a whole, while at the same time ensuring the continuity of the RFC Series, maintaining the quality and timely publication of RFCs, ensuring document accessibility, and clarifying lines of authority and responsibility.

-More specifically, in order to ensure sustainable maintenance and support of the RFC Series based on the principles of expert implementation, clear management and direction, and appropriate community input {{RFC8729}}, this document divides the responsibilities for the RFC Series into two high-level tasks:
+Under this version, various responsibilities of the RFC Editor Function are performed alone or in combination by the RSWG, RSAB, RPC, RFC Series Consulting Editor (RSCE), and IETF LLC, which collectively comprise the RFC Editor Function.
+The intent is to ensure sustainable maintenance and support of the RFC Series based on the principles of expert implementation, clear management and direction, and appropriate community input {{RFC8729}}.

-1. Policy definition governing the Series as a whole.
-This is the joint responsibility of the RFC Series Working Group (RSWG), an open working group that produces policy proposals, and the RFC Series Approval Board (RSAB), an appointed body that approves such proposals for publication in the Editorial Stream.
-The RSAB includes representatives of the streams as well as an expert in technical publishing, the RFC Series Consulting Editor (RSCE).

-2. Policy implementation through publication of RFCs in all of the streams that form the Series.
-This is primarily the responsibility of the RFC Production Center (RPC) as contractually overseen by the IETF Administration Limited Liability Company (IETF LLC) {{RFC8711}}.

-In this model, RFCs are produced and approved by multiple document streams.
+RFCs are generated and approved by multiple document streams.
 The stream approving body {{RFC8729}} for each stream is responsible for the content of that stream.
-The RFC Editor function is responsible for the packaging and distribution of all RFCs; specifically, RFCs from all of the streams are edited and published by the Production Center.
+The RFC Editor Function is responsible for the production and distribution of all RFCs.

-The four streams that now exist are described in {{RFC8729}}.
-This document adds a fifth stream, the Editorial Stream.
+The four existing streams are described in {{RFC8729}}.
+This document adds a fifth stream, the Editorial Stream, for publication of policies governing the RFC Series as a whole.

 This document obsoletes {{RFC8728}} by defining version 3 of the RFC Editor Model.
 This document updates {{RFC7841}}